jlebar/caroline-portfolio/content/blog/from-blogger/The Experiment: Part 2.md

   *  We're close to everything interesting on the weekends, including our friends.
   *  It's technically reverse commute so maybe it's not as horrible as the other direction?
   *  I was happy to stop biking and driving; taking the train is easier.
 And I actually got more exercise than usual by walking to and from the train.
-  *  We both enjoyed living in Potrero Hill.Cons:
+  *  We both enjoyed living in Potrero Hill.

+  Cons:

   *  Pretty much everything else, including but not limited to:
   *  The train is loud and annoying, the timetable is confining, and it's exhausting.